Steplab: Privacy Policy

 (b) Necessary to comply with a legal obligation

-If you opt-in, we may communicate with you occasionally about other Steplab opportunities or for important research purposes.
-If you consented to receive this additional information we will always do our best to provide information to you that is up-to-date and relevant, whether that is by email, post, text or phone.
+We may communicate with you occasionally about other Steplab opportunities or for important research purposes.
+If you consent to receive this additional information we will always do our best to provide information to you that is up-to-date and relevant, whether that is by email, post, text or phone.
 All our newsletter communications include the option to unsubscribe at any time.
-In the meantime, if you wish to change how we contact you, please email us at: [email protected]
+If you wish to change how we contact you, please email us at: [email protected].

 Change of purpose